 EBSCOhost eBooks are compatible with all devices and apps supporting Adobe eBook DRM, a standard used by most popular eBook providers, including Google Play.
 A complete list of Adobe eBook DRM compatible devices and apps is available here.

-A: If you see that a book is checked out, please email email@example.com or call (215) 248-7050 and we will place it on hold for you.
-At this time, WebCat, the library's catalog, does not allow you to place the hold directly.
+Answer: If you see that a book is checked out, please email a librarian or call (215) 248-7050 and we will place it on hold for you.
+At this time the library's catalog does not allow you to place the hold directly.

 Question: I am curious who Logue Library is named for...

 Answer: The Library is named for Sister Maria Kostka Logue, president of the College from 1924-1954.